teticio/audio-diffusion/README.md

 ---
 #### Updates

+**2/12/2022**.
+Added Mel to pipeline and updated the pretrained models to save Mel config (they are now no longer compatible with previous versions of this repo).
+It is relatively straightforward to migrate previously trained models to the new format (see https://huggingface.co/teticio/audio-diffusion-256).

 **7/11/2022**.
 Added pre-trained latent audio diffusion models [teticio/latent-audio-diffusion-256](https://huggingface.co/teticio/latent-audio-diffusion-256) and [teticio/latent-audio-diffusion-ddim-256](https://huggingface.co/teticio/latent-audio-diffusion-ddim-256).
 You can use the pre-trained VAE to train your own latent diffusion models on a different set of audio files.

 **22/10/2022**.
 Added DDIM encoder and ability to interpolate between audios in latent "noise" space.
 Mel spectrograms no longer have to be square (thanks to Tristan for this one), so you can set the vertical (frequency) and horizontal (time) resolutions independently.